Physics » Thermodynamics

 Third Law

-As temperature approaches absolute zero, the entropy of a perfect crystal approaches zero:
+As temperature approaches absolute zero, the entropy approaches a constant $S_0$ (zero for a perfect crystal, per the Nernst statement):

 Thermodynamic Processes